 The TOEFL ITP® tests are reliable, convenient and flexible to use.
 The tests are administered by your institution using your own facilities, staff and resources, or by an ETS Preferred Network office.
 Scores are provided for your own internal use to assess your student and curriculum development and are not shared with other institutions.

-Because you can use your own staff and facilities to administer the tests, you can choose when you want to test, as well as the size of the group.
-Multiple test forms allow you to administer the tests throughout the year and as often as you need.
+Because you can use your own staff and facilities to administer the tests, you can choose when you want to test and the testing format, as well as the size of the group.
+The tests are available in both paper and digital delivery, and multiple test forms allow you to administer the tests throughout the year and as often as you need.
 You'll have an instruction manual to guide you through the test administration.

 Detailed Score Reports

 - individual information for your program to distribute to students

 - institutional information and a score roster for internal use only

 Segmenting the scores by section provides greater insight into which skills need more work.
 This enables you to tailor your instruction accordingly and better meet the needs of each student.

 TOEFL ITP scores are valid for 2 years.
 Because language proficiency can change considerably in a relatively short period of time, scores more than 2 years old cannot be reported or verified.

 To help you interpret the scores, a Common European Framework of Reference (CEFR) mapping study was conducted in 2011 and a score descriptor study in 2014.
 Results of the CEFR mapping provide the minimum TOEFL ITP section scores for 4 of the levels defined in the CEFR (A2, B1, B2 and C1).
 The 2014 score descriptors by section are designed to provide more accurate information on the true meaning of TOEFL ITP test scores, which will provide institutions, teachers and test takers with a better understanding of students' English-language proficiency, including areas of strength and areas that need improvement.